iancnei/youtubeLiveDashboard/README.md

 	* Javascript static page?
 * We might need authorization in order to see a channel's specific data.
 	* Alternatively we could be the channel's owner therefore bypassing the need for authorization.
+* The tutorial also uses Google Visualization, so should be able to use that to show the data on the dashboard in a meaningful way.